alteryx/open_source_demos/predict-daily-temperature/README.md

 Solving this problem as a univariate time series problem lets us build a rich set of features and a useful machine learning model.
 We can automate the process using both [Featuretools](https://www.featuretools.com) for time series feature engineering and [EvalML](https://github.com/alteryx/evalml) for performing automated time series regression.

-We'll demonstrate several end-to-end workflows, starting with a baseline notebook, then moving to one where we build our features using Featuretools, and finally handling everything inside of EvalML.
+We'll demonstrate several end-to-end workflows, starting with a baseline notebook, then moving to one where we engineer our features using Featuretools, and finally handling everything inside of EvalML.

 ## Highlights